ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ## BUGS PRIORITY 0

+Consider rewriting DrawDispatcher using raw pointers and not shared_ptr<> ?

 glm::inverseTranspose exists.
 I can use it instead of glm::inverse in a lot of places

 SVG can specify a fill on a parent group, and then child SVG shapes will inherit the fill.
 Who knew?